-- Motor Voter passed the House and made it to committee in the Senate. - Automatic Voter Registration passed the House but failed to be voted out of committee in the Senate - Landlord voter registration did not make any progress but had bills introduced in both chambers. - The Voting Rights Act passed the House and did not make progress in the Senate. - Extending Voter Registration Deadline has made progress in the House, one piece passed, and is being held up in the Senate. - Access for Voters with Disabilities had a bill introduced in the House, but that bill did not make progress.
-No companion bill in Senate - A bill for Higher Education Institutions to have voter registration plans was introduced in the House and Senate and was referred to committee in the Senate but was not heard before the end of session. - Prepaid Postage bills were introduced but did not make it out of committee in either chamber.
+- Motor Voter passed the House and made it to committee in the Senate. - Automatic Voter Registration passed the House but failed to be voted out of committee in the Senate. - Landlord voter registration did not make any progress but had bills introduced in both chambers. - The Voting Rights Act passed the House and did not make progress in the Senate. - Extending Voter Registration Deadline has made progress in the House and is being held up in the Senate. - Access for Voters with Disabilities had a bill introduced in the House, but that bill did not make progress. - A bill for Higher Education Institutions to have voter registration plans was introduced in the House and Senate and was referred to committee in the Senate but was not heard before the end of session. - Prepaid Postage bills were introduced but did not make it to committee in either chamber.